 2. Car rental

 There are lots of rent-a-car shop in Japan.

 If you rent a car, you can enter Restricted residence Zone and main road of Difficult-to-return Zone.

 There are still some limited areas even after 10 years have passed.
 Taking a tour is the best way to understand Fukushima exclusion zone, and the most convenient way to get around.

-We have a privilege to visit Fukushima Daiichi Nuclear Power Plant.
+We, Japan Wonder Travel, have a privilege to visit Fukushima Daiichi Nuclear Power Plant during the tour.

 In this 2 days tour, you can visit four main places such as the area affected by Tsunami, the restricted area, the area where people try to rebuild their community and Fukushima Daiichi Nuclear Power Plant.